-Usually stations that carry a person’s name do it because a nearby street that has this same name: it would take much deeper historic research to tell whether a station was named after a person before the street was named, or whether they have been renamed simultaneously.
+Usually, stations that carry a person’s name do it because a nearby street has this same name: it would take much deeper historic research to tell whether a station was named after a person before the street was named, or whether they have been renamed simultaneously.

 Some more observations about streets.

-But of course Paris wouldn’t be Paris if things didn’t get more confusing.
 The problem is that, when a station has the name of two streets, you do not know if the name refers to an intersection, or two lateral streets joining the main street.
-Sevres-Babylone, for example, refers to an intersection; but Sevres-Lecourbe refers to two lateral streets – or even the same street, which changes its name either side of the intersection with Boulevard Pasteur.
+Sevres-Babylone, for example, refers to an intersection; but Sevres-Lecourbe refers to two lateral streets – or even the same street, which changes its name on either side of the intersection with Boulevard Pasteur.